The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 For all of the above categories, synthetic data is important for filling gaps, especially in domains where open datasets are hard to find, such as patient data in healthcare.

-## The Contribution Process

-The process follows these steps:

-1. **Prepare your contribution:** Make sure you meet the [Dataset Specification]({{site.baseurl}}/dataset-requirements) and prepare the dataset card.
-2. **Tell us about your dataset:** Follow the instructions in [Contribute Your Dataset](#contribute-your-dataset) below to submit your dataset for consideration.
-3. **Receive feedback from us:** After we evaluate the submission, we will provide feedback and request clarifications, where needed.
-4. **Be added to our dataset catalog:** Once your contribution is accepted, your dataset will be added to our [catalog]({{site.baseurl}}/catalog/catalog/).
-5. **Review your details:** After publication in our catalog, verify that the information about your dataset is correct.

-## License

-The Open Trusted Data Initiative is focused on obtaining datasets from submitters who either own them or have a unrestricted, free-to-use license from all owners of data included in the dataset.
-By contributing a dataset to the catalog, you affirm that with respect to the dataset and all of its data, you are either (1) the owner or (2) you have been granted a license by all owner(s) of the data enabling you to license it to others under an acceptable open license, which gives anyone the right to use, modify, copy, and create derivative works of the data and dataset, among other things.
-Do not contribute any data that was obtained merely by collecting publicly-visible data from the Internet or from other sources that you do not own or to which you do not have a suitable license.

-We prefer the [Community Data License Agreement - Permissive, Version 2.0](https://cdla.dev/permissive-2-0/){:target="cdla"} although [The Creative Commons License, Version 4.0 - CC BY 4.0](https://chooser-beta.creativecommons.org/){:target="cc-by-4"} is also sometimes used.

-By contributing the dataset to the Initiative, you grant anyone a license to the dataset and its data under the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/){:target="dco"} (see also our [community repo's contributing page](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md){:target="community"}).
-This does not affect your ownership, copyrights and other interests, and rights to and title to the dataset and its data.
+## Are Your Datasets Truly Open?

+Think about these aspects of your datasets:

+1. **Permissively licensed?** We can't catalog datasets without a license and those which don't specify one of the permissive licenses listed [here]({{site.baseurl}}/catalog/#more-about-the-licenses)
+2. **Other requirements are met?** See the [Dataset Specification]({{site.baseurl}}/dataset-requirements) and prepare the dataset card accordingly.
+Note that we don't yet enforce the requirements shown, except for the license, but we plan to enforce the whole specification, meaning we will filter out datasets that don't meet its requirements.

-## Contribute Your Dataset
+## Let Us Know About Your Dataset

 {: .note}
-> **Note:** If your dataset is hosted by Hugging Face and you meet our requirements above, we will pick it up automatically for the catalog.
+> **Note:** If your dataset is hosted by Hugging Face and you meet our requirements discussed above, we will pick it up automatically for the catalog.
 You can skip the following form. **However**, we would love to hear from you anyway and if you host your dataset elsewhere, you will need to tell us about it here.

 Use this form to tell us about your dataset and where it is hosted.
 It will open your email client with the data added and formatted.
 After we receive your email, we will follow up with next steps.